 In the current numbering system, if a PLU code starts with a 9, it means it is organically grown.
 This should be a 5-digit code and is a good way to know you have selected the right produce item if you choose to buy organic.
 With the expansion of produce items coming to market and the abandonment of the GMO number series, numbers 84000 to 84999 will be dedicated to organic produce.

-But what about the barcode that I see sometimes on the PLU code label?
+But what about the barcode on the PLU code label?
 The small double-decker barcode is virtually no different to a barcode on any stored purchased product.
 It looks different because it is stacked to fit into the small label real estate.
 Technically it is called a GS1 Databar Stacked Omnidirectional Barcode.
 You can read more about barcoding fresh produce here.

 Scan or type?
 If the fresh produce item has a barcode label, then it is good to scan at the checkout.
-If you are in the self-checkout isle, you might be requested to weigh the products to calculate the final price; remember to keep everything else off the scale otherwise those will be some expensive apples!
 If the produce product has a PLU code, simply enter this number and enter the quantity or weigh the products.

 ABOUT DEAN HORNSBY

 Dean is passionate about sharing his deep knowledge about packaging and perfectly printed date codes.
 In his more than 25 years in the Fast-Moving Consumer Goods (FMCG) industry, Dean has done and seen it all; from engineering to plant automation to vision and coding systems.